KarolMaliglowka/Microservice-EmailSender/README.md

 <details>
   <summary>Python</summary>

-  This is a example for Python with minimal context:
+  This is a example for Python:

 ```python
 import requests